Lyxnx/clcrypt/README.md

 * `<text> [...]` After specifying the type of hash to use, specify the text.
 Separate a string with `"` to treat is as one (useful if it has spaces.)
 To pass more than one string, just separate them by spaces.
 To use `"` in a string, it will have to be escaped using `\`.
 This will now make it `\"`.

 #### Building
-To build CLCrypt you need Maven
+To build CLCrypt you need Gradle, or if not, you can use the provided scripts:

+To use the scripts, run either:
+* Linux/*NIX/macOS: `./gradlew shadowJar`
+* Windows: `gradlew.bat shadowJar`

+Or just use the gradle command:
+* `gradle shadowJar`

-* Run `mvn clean package` from the command line
+from the command line

-Voila, the final jar will be in the `target` folder.
+The final jar will be in the `build/libs` folder.